 As a result of its historic ownership, DLG has a more limited record in accessing capital markets versus some of the largest European insurers.
-However, we regard the IPO, following the lower Tier 2 debt issuance in April 2012, as evidence that DLG can successfully access the capital markets.
+However, we regard the restricted Tier 1 issuance and the IPO, following the lower Tier 2 debt issuance in April 2012, as evidence that DLG can successfully access the capital markets.